Watts-College/cpp-527-fall-2021/lectures/week-05.md

 [Bootstrap (wikipedia entry)](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework))

 Helpful overview of how website architectures.
-Focus on the big picture of what each component does, don't worry about HTML code.
+Focus on the big picture of what each component does, specifically the concept of **separation of content and style**.
+Websites leverage **templates** and **style sheets** to create page layouts, containers for data, and consistent look and feel of material.
+In subsequent weeks we will show you how you can integrate these principles into RMD docs to create report templates and automate reporting.
+Don't worry about the specifics of HTML code.

 [Introduction to Web Programming](https://www.internetingishard.com/html-and-css/)